northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-3-ASC-Security-Policy.md

 5. On Policies tab, select **Add policy definitions**.
 6. The Add policy definition(s) pane opens: <br>
 Add each policy one by one:
-    - *Managed identity should be used in your Function App*
+    - *Function apps should use managed identity*
-    - *Custom subscription owner roles should not exist*
+    - *MFA should be enabled on accounts with owner permissions on your subscription*
     - *Public network access on Azure SQL Database should be disabled*
     - *Storage accounts should restrict network access*